Embedded system: Microkernels and exokernels

 A microkernel allocates memory and switches the CPU to different threads of execution.
 User-mode processes implement major functions such as file systems, network interfaces, etc.

 Exokernels communicate efficiently by normal subroutine calls.
 The hardware and all the software in the system are available to and extensible by application programmers.

 Monolithic kernels

-In this case, a relatively large kernel with sophisticated capabilities is adapted to suit an embedded environment.
-This gives programmers an environment similar to a desktop operating system like Linux or Microsoft Windows, and is therefore very productive for development; on the downside, it requires considerably more hardware resources, is often more expensive, and, because of the complexity of these kernels, can be less predictable and reliable.
+A monolithic kernel is a relatively large kernel with sophisticated capabilities adapted to suit an embedded environment.
+This gives programmers an environment similar to a desktop operating system like Linux or Microsoft Windows, and is therefore very productive for development.
+On the downside, it requires considerably more hardware resources, is often more expensive, and, because of the complexity of these kernels, can be less predictable and reliable.

 Common examples of embedded monolithic kernels are embedded Linux, VXWorks and Windows CE.

 Despite the increased cost in hardware, this type of embedded system is increasing in popularity, especially on the more powerful embedded devices such as wireless routers and GPS navigation systems.
-Here are some of the reasons: